 - Doe v.
 Unnamed Institution: In November 2017, Mr. Dolce successfully settled a matter, prior to filing a lawsuit in court, on behalf of a client who survived a sexual assault in a medical setting.
 The $800,000 settlement and outcome for his client was life-altering and life-sustaining, as she had profoundly struggled with suicidal behaviors and needed expensive residential treatment due to her trauma.

 - Jane Doe v.
 Seagate Hotel and Spa (Cir.
-Crt., Palm Beach Cty., Fla.): Mr. Dolce successfully represented an adult against a hotel for negligence, asserting that she was sexually assaulted by a massage therapist, who had been discharged just two months earlier by his prior employer for sexually assaulting a guest.
+Crt., Palm Beach Cty., Fla.): Mr. Dolce successfully represented an adult against a resort hotel for negligence, asserting that she was sexually assaulted by a massage therapist, who had been discharged just two months earlier by his prior employer for sexually assaulting a guest.

 - Doe v.
 Doe (Cir.
 Crt., Norfolk Cty., Va.): In October 2017, Mr. Dolce successfully settled a survivor of child sexual abuse lawsuit in Virginia for $880,000 – more than 40 years after the abuse occurred –on behalf of a 49-year-old south Florida resident, whose repressed memories of traumatic sexual abuse began to surface two years earlier, causing him to relive the painful experiences.